deepak-sen/ToDo_App/README.md

 ## Installation

-- First register an account by filling up the form
+- First register for an account by filling up the form
 - After regestering Login with same details from registration page
 - To add a task tap the floading 'Add' icon
 - Fill in the fields with apropriate data